MSIX Introduction: A comprehensive 24-chapter guide

 In 2018, Microsoft presented MSIX as an improved version of the AppX package (initially used only for UWP apps).
 MSIX includes valuable knowledge directly from packaging technologies such as MSI, App-V packages, and the Desktop Bridge program.

-When it comes to its structure, an MSIX package is very similar to an AppX or App-V package.
+An MSIX package has a very similar structure to an AppX or App-V package.
 It is basically a zip package that contains your application files and some XML configuration files.

-MSIX offers extended support for Win32 applications, i.e., the standard desktop applications that we’ve used for years.
+MSIX provides extended support for Win32 applications, i.e., the standard desktop applications that we’ve been using for years.
 This differentiating factor allows packages to leverage all the new advantages and APIs accessible to an MSIX container when packaging and publishing a normal desktop application.

 However, there are some limitations to packaging a desktop application as an MSIX package.
 These limitations are imposed by Microsoft to ensure the security of the new packaging model as they promised us.
 Check this article to make sure your application meets the requirements for a successful MSIX migration.